 After buying a home, a car is probably the largest purchase you will ever make.
 However, if you are going through the process of applying for a mortgage and closing on a home, you may want to reconsider buying a new car until after the deal is finalized.
-If you feel that you must purchase a car before closing day, check with your mortgage broker or loan officer for advice first.
-You could be risking your home loan.
+If you feel that you must purchase a car before closing day, check with your mortgage broker or loan officer for advice first since you could be risking your home loan.

 Every time you apply for a loan, pay a credit card bill or do anything that involves credit, the information is documented on your credit report.
 Lenders then look at these reports to determine if they should grant you new loans.
 Applying for either too much debt or for too many loans at the same time will appear as a negative to lenders when they consider you for a new loan.